marxin/texi2rst-generated/sphinx/gcc/c++-implementation-defined-behavior.rst

 Some choices depend on the externally determined ABI for the platform (including standard character encodings) which GCC follows; these are listed as 'determined by ABI' below.
-See :ref:`Binary Compatibility <compatibility>`, and http://gcc.gnu.org/readings.html.
+See :ref:`compatibility`, and http://gcc.gnu.org/readings.html.
 Some choices are documented in the preprocessor manual.
-See :ref:`Implementation-defined
+See :ref:`cpp:implementation-defined-behavior`.
-behavior <cpp:implementation-defined-behavior>`.
 Some choices are documented in the corresponding document for the C language.
 See :ref:`c-implementation`.
 Some choices are made by the library and operating system (or other environment when compiling for a freestanding environment); refer to their documentation for details.